kwquan/COCO_2017/README.md

 The image file_name, width,height & id can be accessed via the 'images' key. \
 The image annotation data[image_id,category_id,bbox] can be accessed via the 'annotations' key. \
 Note that 'image_id' under annotations key can be used to link images using 'id' under images key.

+# Sample yaml File
+Sample yaml file is provided[coco_data.yaml \
+This should provide a good idea of the information the file should contain. \

 # Sample Output
 Sample model prediction on test images: